 (E) Development Sites located within 500 feet of active railroad tracks, measured from the closest rail to the boundary of the Development Site, unless the Applicant provides evidence that the city/community has adopted a Railroad Quiet Zone or the railroad in question is commuter or light rail;

-(F) Development Sites located within 500 feet of heavy industrial (i.e. facilities that require extensive capital investment in land and machinery, are not easily relocated and produce high levels of external noise such as manufacturing plants, fuel storage facilities (excluding gas stations) etc.);
+(F) Development Sites located within 500 feet of heavy industry (i.e. facilities that require extensive use of land and machinery, produce high levels of external noise, dust or fumes such as manufacturing plants, fuel storage facilities (excluding gas stations) etc. or that in the course of normal business there is a high volume of rail or truck traffic to deliver materials or transport goods);

 (G) Development Sites located within 10 miles of a nuclear plant;